-A project is a research-based proposal on some applied project you are interested in doing.
-In a sense, it is the first half of a research thesis: introduction and methods.
-It should be a minimum of 45-50 pages in length; it should be research-based; and it should follow the writing/format style outlined in the APA Publication Manual.
-In addition, it should include all of the "materials", curriculum, etc. that you would need to implement your proposed project.
+A project is an applied activity that is developed from your knowledge of child development and literature in the field.
+It should be a minimum of 45-50 pages in length (including text and references); it should be research-based and it should follow the writing/format style outlined in the APA Publication Manual.
+In addition, it should include all of the "materials", curriculum, etc. that you would need for implementation.

-This is a more "practical" or applied option to the thesis, and may be of more interest to students currently working in classrooms or other applied settings.
-You may or may not have to implement the project, but you do not have to empirically analyze the results in order to complete your degree; the idea is that you will leave here with something useful and practical to implement in a related work setting.
+Completing the project option may be of interest to students currently working in classrooms or other applied settings.
+The expectation is that you will implement the project, but you do not have to empirically analyze the results in order to complete your degree; the idea is that you will leave the graduate program with something useful and practical to implement in a related work setting.